-Please contact the department at 908-876-4711 or visit the office located in the Municipal Building on the lower floor, The Municipal building is locates at 43 Schooley’s Mountain Road, Long Valley, NJ 07853.
+Please contact the department at 908-876-4711, email [email protected] or schedule an in-person appointment.
+The Municipal Building is located at 43 Schooley’s Mountain Road, Long Valley, NJ 07853.

 When the plan review process is complete, the applicant will be notified of the permit fee.
 If the application is incomplete, the applicant will be notified of the missing information.